OSXBasedAnon/glimmer/README.md

 * **Adaptive Task Analysis and Decomposition:** Glimmer's core intelligence is driven by analyzing task complexity and using adaptive metrics to form deep responses related to the query.
 This function dynamically assesses the complexity of a user's request and generates a structured `TaskComplexity` object.
 This object informs the execution strategy and, for complex tasks, provides a pre-computed vector of sub-steps.

-    * **Low-Complexity Execution:** Trivial tasks are handled via a single, optimized API call using `gemini::query_gemini` to minimize latency and token consumption.
+    * **Low-Complexity Execution:** Trivial tasks are handled via a single, optimized API call using Gemini to minimize latency and token consumption.

     * **High-Complexity Orchestration:** For tasks requiring a multi-step approach, the system autonomously iterates through the pre-planned steps, executing each as an independent prompt-response loop.
 Intermediate results are cached and fed back into subsequent steps for enhanced context.